ioquatix/script-runner/README.md

 ![Example](https://github.com/ioquatix/script-runner/raw/master/resources/screenshot-1.png)

 This package is a fork of the popular `atom-runner` but with many PRs merged and other issues fixed.
-It includes support for shebang lines (`#!`), environment variables (via `/usr/bin/env`) and proper (currently non-interactive) terminal emulation.
+It includes support for shebang lines (`#!`) and proper (currently non-interactive) terminal emulation.
 Many thanks to Loren Segal and all the contributing developers.

+**If you are on Mac OS X and want `rvm` or `virtualenv` to work, follow the instructions in Environment Variables below.**

 ## Usage